velde/smart-jam/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This code is published for demonstration purposes only.
+All rights reserved © Velde Vainio.
+No commercial use or redistribution is permitted without written permission.

 ## Acknowledgments